jjjchens235/kimball-dwh-notes/Chapter_03_Retail.md

 ### Null FK, Attributes and Facts
 - There needs to be a way to identify a null promotion key in the fact table
-- Referential integrity is violated if you put a null in a fact table column.
+- Referential integrity is violated if you put a null FK in a fact table column.
 Therefore there needs to be a row in the dim table to identify that the dim is not applicable to the measurement
 - It is recommended that rather than using null when a row has not been fully populated, to rather use a descriptive string such as 'Not Applicable' as null values are special and require special syntax to identify them
 - Note that NULLS as metrics in the fact table is perfectly acceptable and should be used since they are properly handled in aggregate functions such as sum, and avg- substituting with zero would improperly skew the results